Black dog (folklore): Northern England and Suffolk

+Named black dogs

 Barghest

-A Barghest (or Barguest) is said to roam the Snickelways and side roads of York, preying on passersby, and has also been seen near Clifford's Tower.
+A barghest (or barguest) is said to roam the Snickelways and side roads of York, preying on passersby, and has also been seen near Clifford's Tower.
 To see the monstrous dog is said to be a warning of impending doom.

 Black Dog of Aylesbury

 A man who lived in a village near Aylesbury in Buckinghamshire would go each morning and night to milk his cows in a distant field.
 One night on his way there he encountered a sinister black dog, and every night thereafter until he brought a friend along with him.
 When the dog appeared again he attacked it using the yoke of his milk pails as a weapon, but when he did so the dog vanished and the man fell senseless to the ground.
 He was carried home alive but remained speechless and paralytic for the rest of his life.

 Black Dog of Bouley

 In Jersey, the Tchian d'Bouôlé (Black Dog of Bouley) tells of a phantom dog whose appearance presages storms.
 Le Chien de Bouley is described as a monstrous black hound with eyes the size of saucers and (in some versions of the legend) a chain which it drags behind it, the sound of which is often the first warning victims have of its presence.
 Although terrifying, it never does physical harm.
 Its appearance is said to herald a storm.

 The real reason for the superstition of the Black Dog of Bouley Bay is thought to be due to smugglers.
 If the superstition was fed and became 'real' to the locals, then the bay at night would be deserted and the smuggling could continue in security.
 The pier at Bouley Bay made this an exceptionally easy task.
 A local pub retains the name the "Black Dog".
 Another theory has it that Le Tchan ("The Dog") is an aural corruption of Le Chouan, a Jèrriais term for a French Royalist émigré (many of which took refuge in the Island during the French Revolution), and the legend took off from there.